eReuse/workbench/docs/PXE_Register.md

   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   - [eReusePXEserver-<VERSION>.ova](https://github.com/eReuse/device-inventory/releases/latest)
   - [eReuseOS-<VERSION>.iso](https://github.com/eReuse/device-inventory/releases/latest)
-  - Optionally, some Ubuntu-derived installation ISO to optionally install in computers, e.g. [lubuntu-<...>.iso](http://cdimage.ubuntu.com/lubuntu/releases/16.04.1/release/)
+  - Optionally, some FSArchiver images to install in computers (currently only Debian/Ubuntu installations where everything is placed in a single ext4 root file system are supported).
+Create a folder called ``ereuse-data``, another one inside of it called ``images``, and copy the images in the latter.
 - Switch
 - Network cables
 - PC to register